 The Theradome Helmet

-So laser light does not directly remove DHT from the scalp, but rather focuses on restoring hair cells to a healthy state through an alternate pathway.
-In simpler terms, an effective, 100% natural way of feeding energy to hair follicles is put into place to counter the toxic presence of DHT.
+So laser light does not directly remove DHT from the scalp but rather focuses on restoring hair cells to a healthy state through an alternate pathway.
+In simpler terms, an effective, 100% natural way of feeding energy to hair follicles is put into place to counter the toxic presence of DHT and prevent hair loss.